The cost of neutering a cat in the UK

 The areas in the UK with the highest cost of living tend to also be the areas with the highest neutering costs as veterinary care is more costly in these areas.

-That means that cat owners in London and the South East pay the most for neutering, while pet parents in the South West pay the least.
+That means that cat owners in London pay the most for neutering, while pet parents in the Central region and Wales pay the least.

 Castrate male catSpay female cat

-Wales is the cheapest place to have your cat neutered, with an average cost of £88.62 for males and £121.13 for females.
+The Central Region is the cheapest place to have male cats neutered, with an average cost of £93.91.
+Wales is the cheapest for female cats, at £136.91.

-Types of nat neutering: flank spay versus midline spay
+Types of cat neutering: flank spay versus midline spay

 Where vets do quote prices for both, you can expect to pay around £30-50 more for a midline spay.